EthanSullivanGaucheronHunt/Final-Project/README.md

 # Final-Project
-This is my fianl project
+This is my final project